uhuruos/CloverOS/README.md

 ### How often is this updated?
 It's stable rolling release (Gentoo Stable).
 The binaries reflect current Portage (amd64) about once a week: http://twitter.com/cloveros_ga

-### Does everything build with CFLAGS="-Ofast -mssse3 -mfpmath=both -pipe -funroll-loops -flto=8 -fgraphite-identity -floop-nest-optimize -malign-data=cacheline -mtls-dialect=gnu2 -Wl,--hash-style=gnu"
+### Does everything build with Ofast, LTO, Graphite
 These are all the packages that don't build with the full CFLAGS: https://gitgud.io/cloveros/cloveros/blob/master/binhost_settings/etc/portage/package.env

 ### The default shell is bash but fvwm launches urxvt -e zsh?